 Worksheets on Conjunctive Adverbs

-The first of the conjunctive adverb worksheets will have the students identifying the conjunctive adverb in sentences.
+The first of the worksheets will have students identifying the conjunctive adverb in sentences.
 You can download a printable version of the worksheet below for extra practice and additional exercises.

-Instructions: In the following sentences, underline the conjunctive adverb.
+In the following sentences, identify the conjunctive adverb.

 - Jason did not study; hence, he failed the test.